 If you have been convicted of a misdemeanor, you have the right to vote, even if you are incarcerated.

-If you live in a halfway house, are on house arrest or any other sort of correctional control that does not involve a jail term, you have the right to vote.
+If you are on parole or probation, live in a halfway house, or are on house arrest, you have the right to vote.

 If you are on parole, or probation for a felony that does not involve a jail term, you have the right to vote.

-If you have been convicted of a felony, you may not vote while incarcerated.
-Once you are out of prison or jail, you must re-register to vote, even if you were previously registered.
+The only time you may not vote is if you are currently incarcerated on a felony conviction.
+But once you are out of prison or jail, you must re-register to vote, even if you were previously registered.
+You re-gain the right to vote.

-- “Voting Rights For People With Criminal Convictions” Card.
+- View our “Voting Rights For People With Criminal Convictions” card.
+To order free cards, email [email protected]